 4. Choice Boards

 Choice boards are a perfect way to incorporate both higher level thinking and differentiation into your math centers.
-Use this blank editable to create different math tasks and questions for your students to answer.
-You could allow them to have complete choice over the tasks they complete or you could require 1-2 tasks that are higher level and then allow the students to choose the rest.
-I prefer choice boards that incorporation both computational mastery and higher level thinking math skills.
+You could allow your students to have complete choice over the tasks they complete or you could require 1-2 tasks that are higher level and then allow the students to choose the rest.
+I prefer choice boards that incorporate both computational mastery and higher level thinking math skills.

 If you are interested in some ready made choice boards, click here to see my math choice boards that align directly with common core standards (3rd, 4th, and 5th grade levels available).
 When I use choice boards in my classroom, students usually have 1-2 weeks to complete the required number of tasks on their specific choice board.
 You can read more about how I score choice board work on by clicking here.
 Sometimes I schedule choice board time as a specific center and sometimes working on choice boards is their “early finisher task” at any of the other math centers.